James Francies: Early life

-Francies was born in Houston in 1995, and grew up in South Park – what he called an "iffy" area of the city.
+Francies was born in Houston in 1995, and grew up in the South Park neighborhood.
 He began having piano lessons at the age of five, and learning about jazz at junior high school.
 He went on to attend the High School for the Performing and Visual Arts in Houston.
 He played at the church that his parents attended, and formed a jazz trio at the age of 14 that performed for three years.

 At high school, Francies was awarded a series of jazz scholarships to aid his musical development.
 These helped him obtain a full scholarship to study at the New School for Jazz and Contemporary Music in New York.

-Later life and career
+Career

-While still a student in New York, Francies became a regular in drummer Jeff "Tain" Watts's band.
+While a student in New York, Francies became a regular in drummer Jeff "Tain" Watts's band.
 He played piano on one track for Watts's album Blue, Vol. 1 around 2015.
 Performances and tours with other leaders, including saxophonist Chris Potter and guitarist Pat Metheny, followed.
-Francies came to the attention of Questlove, who used him as a stand-in for his regular keyboardist, including for television appearances on The Tonight Show Starring Jimmy Fallon.
 Francies roomed with pianist Aaron Parks for three years from 2015.

 Around 2016, he played on Watts's Blue, Vol. 2, Jaimeo Brown's Work Songs, Marcus Strickland's Nihil Novi, and Chance the Rapper's "No Problem".
 Francies is also part of vibraphonist Stefon Harris's Blackout, and played on that band's Sonic Creed album.

 Francies's debut recording as leader came after he signed for Blue Note Records.
 The album Flight was released in 2018.
 All but one of the eleven tracks were written or co-written by Francies; among the other musicians who appeared on the album were bassist Burniss Travis II and drummer Jeremy Dutton, from Francies's band Kinetic.
 In the same year, Francies was part of vocalist José James's band that played at the Monterey Jazz Festival.
 Francies won the "Rising Star Keyboards" award in DownBeat magazine's 2022 critics' poll.

+Questlove has used Francies as a stand-in for his regular keyboardist with The Roots as part of The Tonight Show Band on The Tonight Show Starring Jimmy Fallon.